HomerReid/scuff-em/doc/docs/reference/Geometries.md

 start off with an implicitly defined region named ``Exterior``, of material ``VACUUM``.
-If you want to change the material properties of the exterior medium -- for example, if your entire scattering geometry is embedded in ethanol -- you can say something like
+If you want to change the material properties of the exterior medium---for example, if your entire scattering geometry is embedded in ethanol---you can say something like

 ````
 REGION Exterior MATERIAL Ethanol